thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## Why use React JSX?

 Simply put, JSX makes building React applications easier.
 But everyone has their own workflow, so JSX is not required to use React.
 However, we recommend using React JSX because it has a concise and familiar syntax for defining tree structures with attributes.
 Plus, it has a very small amount of syntax to learn.
-If you're not immediately sold on React JSX, that's fine but [give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).
+If you're not immediately sold on React JSX, that's fine, but [give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).

 In addition, React developers advocate that components are a better way to separate concerns than the traditional division of markup and display logic.
 They tend to think that:

 1. Markup and display logic are intimately tied together, so why keep them in separate files.
 2. Dedicated template languages tend to be inadequate for implementing complex display logic.

 React developers argue that the best solution for this problem is to use the expressive power of a full programming language to build user interfaces.
-React JSX allows markup and display logic to live side-by-side using the power of JavaScript but with a concise and familiar syntax.
+React JSX allows markup and display logic to live side-by-side using the power of JavaScript, but with a concise and familiar syntax.

 ## How does React JSX work?